 The #PureBallina!
 Community Street Art Project, supported by Archers Ballina and Supervalu focuses on inclusion and offers community groups the opportunity to work with a professional artist commissioned by the festival to create high-quality street art in the public realm.

-FLOW Community Project, spearheaded by locals Ryan Cawley and Padraig O’Hora exists to create a more inclusive community for people with disabilities in Ballina, and participants in the group led the creative design process for the Walsh St wall in a workshop process under the guidance of artist SUMS.
+FLOW Community Project, spearheaded by locals Ryan Cawley and SuperValu Diversity and Inclusion Champion Padraig O’Hora, exists to create a more inclusive community for people with disabilities in Ballina.
+Participants in the group led the creative design process for the Walsh St wall in a workshop process under the guidance of artist SUMS.